Slykuiper/slykuiper.github.io/_posts/2023-01-22-stream-chatter-phone-display.markdown

 description: Show your latest stream chatter on a physical display.
 date:   2023-01-22 00:00:00 +0000
 image:  '/assets/chatter/thumb.png'
-tags:   [tool]
+tags:   [tool, api, streamlabs, twitch]
 ---
-I've been brainstorming different ways that viewers in a livestream can participate and influence a creator's stream.
-Physically displaying them alongside the streamer in their room came to mind and I built a rudimentary widget to do just that.
+There's a lot of different ways that a creator's live audience can engage with them.
+Using Node.js, the [Twitch API](https://dev.twitch.tv/docs/api/) and the [Streamlabs API](https://dev.streamlabs.com/) I programmed a rudimentary widget that let's creators display a viewer's profile picture & name on their phone so they can show it in their webcams.

 <div class="gallery-box">
   <div class="gallery">